 Have you ever been frustrated by the AWS Regional Services list like we have?
 Well, we took matters into our own hands and have built something better!
-We will tell you all about our solution to the problems of this table in this post, but first, some background on what we’re talking about.
+We will tell you all about our solution to the problems of this AWS in this post, but first, some background on what we’re talking about.

 What is the Regional Service List?